 When I need a refresher on FlexBox, Mozilla’s overview is perfect.
 I was shocked when Mozilla fired the MDN writing team and started relying on volunteers.
 As a consequence, MDN may not be the definitive resource it once was.

 There are some amazing CSS techniques to see on CodePen.
 In addition to inspiration, you can play with the code in a sandboxed arrangement.
+Don’t miss the insanely cute interactive puppy.
 There is a social dimension, too.
 You can follow people and Pens that you find interesting.
-Best of all—the sandboxing in CodePen make it easy to test your own ideas— no need to code a whole web page to test out a CSS, HTML, or JS idea.
+Best of all—the sandboxing in CodePen makes it easy to test your own ideas— no need to code a whole web page to test out a CSS, HTML, or JS idea.

 This is one of the best charts I’ve used for HTML entities.
 It gives you all the options, HTML code, HTML entity, HEX code, and CSS entity.
 There’s a visual of the character or symbol you are looking for, handy if you don’t know the correct name of the diacritical you need to use.
 Importantly, the list is searchable, too.